Business mentors and business coaches can both deliver a huge amount to your business and help you grow. However, they’re both somewhat misunderstood.

 At one point I decided to use my SEO and web design knowledge to start a marketing agency.
-I was very very experienced and I became well known in the world.
+I was very experienced and I became well known in the world.
 However, it was unsuccessful.

-And this is why I think coaching can be most effective as a starting point, because even one or two sessions can help you on an essential point:
+This is why I think coaching can be most effective as a starting point, because even one or two sessions can help you on an essential point:

 Coaching will help you answer this essential question: “Currently this is my goal; is it the right one for me?”

 If you spend months or years trying to achieve the wrong goal, you’ll always find ways to sabotage yourself.
-If you’re the kind of person to just get down to it, you may not have this issue, but for many the right goal means ensuring that you’ll enjoy the journey and destination.
+If you’re the kind of person to just get down to it, you may not have this issue.
+But for many, the right goal means ensuring that you’ll enjoy the journey and destination.

-A business is often like a life partner; you may be working in it for 20 or 30 years, and I’ve coaching many very unhappy business owners who don’t like where they’ve ended up.
+A business is often like a life partner; you may be working in it for 20 or 30 years, and I’ve coached many very unhappy business owners who don’t like where they’ve ended up.